strwise/documentation/docs/further-security-steps.md

 # Further Security Steps

-**PaaS Video Streaming Resell** includes many features to help keep your data safe, but you can take recommended additional steps to secure your application installation further.
+**SaaS Video Streaming Resell** includes many features to help keep your data safe, but you can take recommended additional steps to secure your application installation further.

 ## Recommended Further Security Steps